nasa/fprime/docs/UsersGuide/dev/configuring-fprime.md

 radio, Earth) on the way to becoming fully operational.
 The TimeBase type defines the set of clocks in the system that can produce a time tag.
 It lets users of the system see which clock was used when time tagging telemetry.

-Time contexts are another value associated with the time.
+Time contexts are another value associated with time.

-**WARNING:** changes to this value must be done in tandem with the F´ GDS for F´ GDS features to work.
+**WARNING:** Changes to this value must be done in tandem with the F´ GDS for F´ GDS features to work.
 Thus most projects don't modify these settings just like the types defined above.

 ```